mitchcapper/WIN64LinuxBuild/README.md

 - This is a set of patches, mostly for [gnulib](repo_notes/gnulib_README.md), to increase compatibility with windows systems.
 - A common bash script helper (helpers*.sh) and short template file for easily compiling gnulib and non-gnulib linux apps.
 The focus is on moving as much duplicate code to the helper includes rather than in each build script.
 This includes several debug/trace tools and make/cmake/nmake wrappers.
 - A bash script that uses the above helper lib to compile a variety of common *nix tools for details on changes for each use the link in the list above.
 - A tool to generate a basic Visual Studio debug project to debug the target, if you can't run the binary in the debugger you can add `launchdebugger()` to the code run from the CLI and will get the normal JIT prompt.
 Note due to how the debugger launch works it may better to do a bit earlier than needed (or in the main launch).
 If the code you want to debug into is part of a library then you need to remove that code from the library (and add to your MSVC project) or build that library in MSVC.
-The VS project comes with `debug.h` and `debug.c` that includes a basic console/file logger.
+The VS project comes with `wlb_debug.h` and `wlb_debug.c` that includes a basic console/file logger.
 - Easy build flags to compile debug versions of all the libraries and the project itself with MSVC edit and continue support (without needing them all in a VS project)
 - Minimal changes to each target to make it work, to reduce maintenance requirements as the code changes.
 For some of these projects we throw additional gnulib modules at it that seem to fix the problems, there may be easier ways but this does result in minimal changes to the native code base.
 - Build entire projects in Windows native debug mode for full VS debugging and symbols